 We believe that the risks and uncertainties described below and elsewhere in this document are the principal material risks facing the Company as of the date of this report.
 In the future, we may become subject to additional risks that are not currently known to us.
-Our business, financial condition or results of operations could be materially adversely affected by any of the following risks and by any unknown risks.
-The trading price of our common stock could decline due to any of the following risks or any unknown risks.
+Our business, financial condition results of operations and/or prospects could be materially and adversely affected by the occurrence of any of the following risks and uncertainties.
+Additional risks or uncertainties not presently known to us, or that we currently deem immaterial, also may adversely affect our business, financial condition, results of operations and prospects.
+The trading price of our common stock could also decline due to the occurrence of any of the following risks or any unknown risks.